minimo-io/bibliopath/src/lib/content/pages/about.md

 - Fund authors and their books.
 - Discuss book ideas.

-Nostr should be transparent for the "normies" using Biblipath.
-Running under the hood, giving Biblipath social capabilities.
+Nostr should be transparent for the "normies" using Bibliopath.
+Running under the hood, giving Bibliopath social capabilities.

-### Core functionalities
+### Core functionalities for the

 - **For Bibliopaths** (project Supporters)
   - Have access to audiobooks.
   - Should be able to sync their books between devices using the PWA.
   - Ability to add their own books (from an local ePub upload to to git url -markdown).
-  - Store their books in their local reader (indexDB?) for offline reading.
+  - Store their books in their local reader (indexDB) for offline reading.
-  - Access a curated list of books (Published under Creative Common or Public books should be allowed to flourish.
-We will curate this to optimize the experience, and host them on Github).
+  - Access our curated list of books (Published under Creative Common or Public books should be allowed to flourish.
+We will curate this to optimize the experience, and host them on Github and Nostr).
   - Share books and sync between devices offline (via Bluetooth or Wifi -- eg. Localshare)

 - **For Readers/Users**